dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 .. tip::

-   Instead of using replaying, you can do the same analysis on-the-fly by attaching the analysis tools to the usual time-propagation calculation.
+   Instead of replaying the propagation, one can do the same analysis on-the-fly by attaching the analysis tools to the usual time-propagation calculation.

 Transform the density matrix to Kohn--Sham electron-hole basis
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""